Rittenhouse Case Viewed as Symptom of Uneven Democracy

 Angela Lang, executive director of BLOC, said not taking steps to implement meaningful police reforms or change self-defense laws will only create more situations with complex legal questions.

-"This continues to happen because there is a space that we are giving; that it's allowing for this to happen," Lang asserted.
+"This continues to happen because there is a space that we are giving, that is allowing for this to happen," Lang asserted.

 She feels white supremacy has too much influence within the legal system, arguing people like Rittenhouse are given ample opportunity to act recklessly, while people like Breonna Taylor don't even have a chance to defend themselves.
 Taylor was the Black medical worker shot and killed by Louisville police officers in March 2020 during a botched raid on her apartment.